Is there a secular decline in disruptive patents? Correcting for measurement bias: Measuring Patent Disruptiveness

-Fig. \ref{fig:plot_average_cd} plots two average $CD_5$ indices for approximately $3.66$ million patents over $1980$-$2010$ from the United States Patent and Trademark Office (USPTO): one based on the \cite{park2023papers} methodology; the other based on our methodology.\footnote{As in \cite{park2023papers}, we consider only utility patents and draw our data from PatentsView (version February $21$, $2023$).
-The database contains all US patents that have been published between $1976$ and September $29$, $2022$.
-While \cite{park2023papers} focus on patents of the aggregate NBER technology fields "Chemical", "Computer and Communications", "Pharmaceutical and Medical", "Electrical and Electronic", and "Mechanical", which encompasses a total of $3,046,672$ granted utility patents over 1980-2010, our main analysis utilizes all granted utility patents published by the USPTO during the same period, resulting in a total of $3,662,051$ patents.
-For more details, see Appendix \ref{data}.} As is readily apparent, the evolution of each index differs markedly: the \cite{park2023papers} methodology produces an average annual CD index that starts at 0.39 in 1980 (the first observation year) but declines rapidly over time; our methodology instead indicates an average annual CD index that starts at 0.09 in 1980 and declines more gradually over time.
-Fig. \ref{fig:plot_average_cd} nonetheless shows marked convergence in the two indices in the later years of the sample---particularly since 2000.
+Fig. \ref{fig:plot_average_cd} plots two average $CD_5$ indices for approximately $3.66$ million USPTO patents over $1980$-$2010$: one index replicates the \cite{park2023papers} methodology; the other index uses our methodology.\footnote{As in \cite{park2023papers}, we consider only utility patents and draw from PatentsView (version February $21$, $2023$).
+This database contains all US patents published between $1976$ and September $29$, $2022$.
+While \cite{park2023papers} focus on patents of the aggregate NBER technology fields "Chemical", "Computer and Communications", "Pharmaceutical and Medical", "Electrical and Electronic", and "Mechanical" that encompasses $3,046,672$ granted utility patents over 1980-2010, our main analysis utilizes all granted USPTO utility patents published that encompasses $3,662,051$ granted utility patents over the same period.
+See Appendix \ref{data} for more details.} As is readily apparent, the evolution of each index differs markedly: the \cite{park2023papers} methodology produces an average annual CD index that starts at 0.39 in 1980 (the first observation year) but declines rapidly to 0.05 in 2010; our methodology instead produces an average annual CD index that starts at 0.09 in 1980 and declines more gradually to 0.05 in 2010.
+Fig. \ref{fig:plot_average_cd} nonetheless shows marked convergence in the two indices in the later sample years---particularly since 2000.

-The difference in the average CD indices arises from \cite{park2023papers} truncating all backward citations before 1976.
-To the best of our understanding, the authors do not explain or acknowledge this truncation explicitly despite it having important consequences.
-The \cite{park2023papers} truncated CD index has much larger values compared to our untruncated CD index for those patents published closer to the truncation year.
-The reason is simple: patents published closer to the truncation year (e.g., 1980) frequently cite patents published in proximate years (e.g., pre-1976), while patents published well-past the truncation (e.g., 2010) infrequently cite those patents.
-In the earlier years, many backward citations are truncated; in the later years, only a few are.
-As a result, the CD indices diverge in the early years and converge in the latter years.
+We express changes in these respective CD indices by using percentiles across their full range: i.e., -1 (0th percentile), 0 (50th percentile), and 1 (100th percentile) as shown on the right vertical axis of Fig. \ref{fig:plot_average_cd}.
+The \cite{park2023papers} methodology indicates the CD index declines from the 69.5 percentile in 1980 to the 52.5 percentile in 2010: a substantive decrease of 17 percentage points relative to its maximum possible change.\footnote{The percentile of a CD index value can be calculated by 100*(CD index/2 + 0.5).} Our methodology indicates the CD index declines from the 54.5 percentile in 1980 to the 52.5 percentile in 2010: a marginal decrease of two percentage points relative to its maximum possible change.